 Lillian Luna received her Associate’s Degree in Business Administration in 2006 from San Joaquin Valley College.
 She obtained her Bachelor of Science Degree in Business Management in 2011 from University of Phoenix.
 She provides administrative support to the Program Director/Department Chair.
 Her responsibilities include accreditation, grant, marketing, and alumni affairs.
 Prior to joining the University, Lillian worked in academics and admissions.

 Valerie Mosqueda has received her Degree’s in Computer Management Information Services and in Echo Cardiovascular Sonography.
 She joined the PA Department in September of 2016 as the Administrative Clinical Assistant and has been employed within the Loma Linda Entities since 2010.
 Her current responsibilities include processing contracts and providing support to the senior students and the clinical team.

 Kena Shaddox joined the PA Department in 2010 and has been employed with the University since 1997.
 Her primary duty is administrative support for the didactic portion of the program as well as provides overall administrative support to the faculty and staff.
-Prior to joining the University, Kena worked as a research assistant for 7 years on a double blind study for Colgate Toothpaste that culminated in the introduction of a new product, Colgate Total Toothpaste.
+Prior to joining the university, Kena worked as a research assistant for 7 years on a double blind study for Colgate toothpaste.
+The study culminated in the introduction of a new product, Colgate Total.